simonc/business_pipeline/README.md

 end
 ```

+**Important:** don’t call `process.perform` inside a Hook, it would trigger the hooks and create an infinite loop.

 ### Hooks execution order

 Execution of _around_ hooks will always be the first one.
 Then the _before_ hooks and to finish the _after_ ones.
 So writing the following Process